jimhigson/oboe.js-dissertation/main/main.md

 response.
-To the programmer who knows where to look the partial responses are extractable as raw text but handling them involves writing a special case and is difficult because standard parsers are not amenable to incomplete markup.
-Because of this difficulty I can only find examples of partial messages being dropped without inspection.
-For the user checking her email, even if 90% of her inbox had been retrieved before her phone signal was lost, the web application will behave as if it received none and show her nothing.
-Later, when the network is available again the inbox will be downloaded from scratch, including the 90% which has already been successfully delivered.
-I see much potential for improvement here.
+To the programmer who knows where to look the partial responses are extractable as raw text but handling them involves writing a special case and is difficult because standard parsers are not suited to interpreting incomplete markup.
+Because of this difficulty partial messages are dropped without inspection.
+For the user checking her email, even if 90% of her inbox had been retrieved before the signal was lost, the web application will behave as if it received none and show her nothing.
+Later, when the network is available again the inbox will be downloaded from scratch including the 90% which has already been successfully delivered.
+A more efficient system would allow the 90% from the aborted first request to be used straight away and then later fetch only the lost 10%.

-I propose moving away from this polarised view of successful/unsuccessful requests to one in which identifiable parts of a message are recognised as interesting in themselves, regardless of what follows, and these parts are handed back to the application as streaming occurs.
-This follows naturally from a conceptualisation of the HTTP response as a progressive stream of many small parts; as each part arrives it should be possible to use it without knowing if the next will be delivered successfully.
+The delivered part of a partially successful message may be used if we turn away from this polarised view of wholly successful/unsuccessful requests and conceptualise the message as having many parts which are useful in themselves, in which the successful delivery of each part is handled independently without knowing if the next will part will also arrive.
+These parts can be used earlier if they are made available to the application when soon as they arrive, while the streaming is ongoing.
 Should an early disconnection occur, the content delivered up to that point will have already been handled so no special case is required to salvage it.
 In most cases the only recovery necessary will be to make a new request for just the part that was